The Headlands: An International Dark Sky Park

 In Northern Michigan, sledding and ice skating is waiting for you.
 Get the sleds out, sharpen the blades on the skates, put on the cold weather clothes and head to hills!

-The Harbor Springs SK8 Park is located on Main Street at the top of the hill heading into downtown Harbor Springs.
+The Harbor Springs SK8 Park is located at 740 E. Main Street (M-119), Harbor Springs.
 It is converted to an ice skating rink in the winter and is located right next store to Kiwanis Park.

 The Winter Sports Park in Petoskey has been the place for family winter fun for 80 years.
 The park offers a sledding hill and beginning ski and snowboard hill plus an ice rink.
 The warming hut at the bottom of the hill is a great place for hot chocolate in between sledding runs.
 It’s located at 1100 Winter Park Ln., Petoskey.